onqtam/headjack/src/organizing_information.md

 <!-- The way to expose the complete failure & corruption of the FDA & their misguided policies is through a bottom-up crowdsourced effort enabled by the Internet and further enabled by linked data, identities & reputation. -->

 - **Example 5:**
 Take the YouTube playlist [`"Journey into information theory | Computer Science | Khan Academy"`](https://www.youtube.com/playlist?list=PLSQl0a2vh4HC9lvrBhVt4UUkhzpp3N5_x) for example.
 The videos are out of order, but someone has made another playlist [`"Journey into information theory (in order)"`](https://www.youtube.com/playlist?list=PLq2EDMGUqkHHjHLhp88RY-e5mN7uGMP75) that is fixed.
-Why can't we see a crowdsourced redirection suggestion attached to the first one on which people can vote?
+This is essentially a fork - one that is better than the original.
+Why can't we see a crowdsourced redirection suggestion attached to the original?

-concern: negative reputation & "scarlet letters"

-see everything that referenced X (identity/URI) and filter types of references (AMA/critiques/annotations/general discussion)

-a long video citing a bunch of external documents - we should be able to react differently to each and every external citation and have a discussion about each of them

-Sensemaking chapter - video replies without interlinking specific moments is just primitive How do we debunk stuff?
-Moonlanding faked?
-Ancient technology in egypt?
-Give links as evidence

-youtube's reaction to swarm downvoting is "remove the count".
-Disempowerment.
-This system allows you to filter the count any way you want - empowerment.

-A unified identity layer, the ability to deduplicate content, to annotate semantically & the move to structured data greatly helps with being able to deduplicate content & entities and pull everything related to something.
+A unified identity layer, the ability to deduplicate content, to annotate semantically & the move to structured data greatly helps with being able to pull everything related to something.
+However, one concern is negative reputation & "scarlet letters" - the ability to taint an entity and have the bad reputation follow it without the ability to hide it.
+But we can develop tools, norms & criteria to evaluate/rank/filter any document & reaction that relates to something.
+Moreover, even if there isn't a direct data connection between 2 entities (one referring to the other), as long as they are both public someone could index them and make that link.
+This problem already exists today.

 ██████████████████████████████████████████████████████████████████████████████
 # Graph data as the source